pawasagrwl/dmetroverse-code/ROADMAP.md

 3. Use icons for data for mobile
 4. Blogbird UI for reddit posts, put news than just reddit posts
 5. Metro helpline at the footer

+NOTES
+1. Server: Disable direct url access, add authorization, access run server locally to test, acess server from local frontend
+2. Color coding for stations:
+red: no food
+yellow: only outside
+green: inside
+3. For no food stations, show small dot that shows full on hover
+4.	header for mobile
+5.	dark theme
+6.	language